2miles/weather/README.md

 ### 5. Create a .env file

-Create a file in the root directory of the project named `.env`
+Create a file in the root directory of the project named `.env`.
+Add the following lines to the file.In the file add your Django SECRET_KEY that you are going to need to generate.
+You are also going to need an api key from OpenWeatherAPI.

+Remember to gitignore this file before ever pushing it to a remote repo.

 ```
 DEBUG=True